Step 5 – Enroll devices in Microsoft Intune

 Make enrollment in Intune easier for employees and students by enabling automatic enrollment for Windows.
 For more information, see Enable automatic enrollment.

-Azure Active Directory Join with automatic enrollment: This option is supported on devices that are procured by you or the device user for work use.
-Enrollment occurs during the out-of-box-experience, after the user signs in with their work account and joins Azure AD.
+Microsoft Entra join with automatic enrollment: This option is supported on devices that are procured by you or the device user for work use.
+Enrollment occurs during the out-of-box-experience, after the user signs in with their work account and joins Microsoft Entra ID or by choosing to join the device in Microsoft Entra ID when connecting a work or school account from the Settings app (as described in Windows device enrollment guide - End user tasks).
 This solution is for when you don't have access to the device, such as in remote work environments.
-When these devices enroll, their device ownership changes to corporate-owned, and you get access to management features that aren't available on devices marked as personal-owned.
+When these devices enroll, their device ownership changes to corporate-owned and you get access to management features that aren't available on devices marked as personal-owned.

 Co-management with Configuration Manager: Co-management is best for environments that already manage devices with Configuration Manager, and want to integrate Microsoft Intune workloads.
 Co-management is the act of moving workloads from Configuration Manager to Intune and telling the Windows client who the management authority is for that particular workload.
 For example, you can manage devices with compliance policies and device configuration workloads in Intune, and utilize Configuration Manager for all other features, like app deployment and security policies.